rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/2-types-operators-expressions.md

 It's wise to choose variable names that are related to the purpose of the variable, and that are unlikely to get mixed up typographically.
-We tend to use short· names for local variables, especially loop indices, and longer names for external variables.
+We tend to use short names for local variables, especially loop indices, and longer names for external variables.

-## 2.2 - Data Types and Sizes
+## 2.2 - Data Types and Sizes {#sec-2-2}

 There are only a few basic data types in C: